 I understand how magnificent and awesome it would be to see some different species of snails hanging around in your crayfish aquarium, well, it is so sad that you can hardly keep them with crayfish.

-The truth is, asking if crayfish could coexist with snail is like asking if a lion could live with a goat or dear, I hope you know what the results will be, so both creatures can never stay together in one aquarium.
+The truth is, asking if crayfish could coexist with snails is like asking if a lion could live with a goat or dear, I hope you know what the results will be, so both creatures can never stay together in one aquarium.

 Apart from getting eaten, another thing to consider is, ‘ can their water parameters match? ‘.
-Even if the snails will survive the crayfish, the nature of the snails may not match with that of the crayfish, and this will bring confusion on how to make the two creatures be comfortable etc and might lead to one of them having problems because the environment is not suitable for it.
+Even if the snails will survive the crayfish, the nature of the snails may not match that of the crayfish, and this will bring confusion on how to make the two creatures be comfortable etc and might lead to one of them having problems because the environment is not suitable for it.

 Although some people claim to have some species of snail in the same aquarium as crayfish, I won’t advise that.